Pluaris User Guide

 - Outcomes can be either Risks or Opportunities, or else can be simply Informational, as described in Risks and Opportunities.

-- Countries corresponds to the specific countries found in the articles and matches up with the Geography graphic in the Dashboard.
+- Countries corresponds to the specific countries found in the articles and matches up with the Geography graphic in the Control panel.

-- Company, Product, Person and Location are entities found in the articles by Pluaris and match up with those shown in the Trending graphic in the Dashboard.
+- Company, Product, Person and Location are entities found in the articles by Pluaris and match up with those shown in the Trending graphic in the Control panel.

-In addition to the options listed under the Filters menu, you can also perform a keyword search using the keyword filter bar at the top of the page in the Dashboard or Articles view.
+In addition to the options listed under the Filters menu, you can also perform a keyword search using the keyword filter bar at the top of the page in the Control panel or Reader view.
 Simply type in the word or words on which you wish to filter, and click the Search icon.

 Note that when the Filters menu is closed, you can still see if you have any filters currently selected, as the Filters icon will have a small blue circle next to it with a number indicating how many filters are currently being applied:

-In the Dashboard view, you can quickly add new filters to your filter state by clicking on specific labels in the various graphics.
+In the Control panel view, you can quickly add new filters to your filter state by clicking on specific labels in the various graphics.
 Below are two examples.

 After clicking on Innovation in the pie chart, the below box opens up.
 Simply click Add to Filters, and Innovation will immediately be selected within Categories as part of your filter state.